Note that this page deals with the Venom symbiote itself. For more information on its various hosts go to their respective pages.

 Eddie Brock made very few appearances in this series due to Venom being in control of him.
 But eventually he breaks free of him only to be bonded back with Venom.

 Eddie Brock appears in The Spectacular Spider-Man, voiced by Ben Diskin.
-He is a close friend of Peter Parker, who is greatly interested in science.
-He begins to develop a hatred for Peter and Spider-Man over time, and after eventually bonds and becomes Venom, he then attempts to make Peter suffer.
+He is a close friend and former classmate of Peter Parker, who is greatly interested in science.
+He begins to develop a hatred for Peter and for Spider-Man over time and, after bonding with the captured symbiote, he becomes Venom.
+He then attempts to make Peter's life intolerable.

 Venom appeared as a symbiote that has been part of Spider-Man's blood.It was let free by Dr. Octopus and it got a lot of hosts until it got to Spider-Man.Spider-Man fought with it and thought that it was destroyed but later he found out that the symbiote is alive and it's host is Harry Osborn.Firstly he was able to control it and was the new Spider-Man but later he lost control and Spider-Man had to put him down.The battle showed that the symbiote is faster and stronger but Spider-Man attacked him with electricity and it was revealed that the symbiote is vulnerable to electricity.The symbiote was fried and Harry was freed from it.